Don't Stop Believing...in Learning

 Star Wars Decoded is secretly a class about George Lucas, his influences, and his work as an experimental director in the 1970s.
 Students watch the films that influenced Star Wars: Episode IV--A New Hope, as well as Lucas's earlier films THX-1138 and American Graffiti, to get a full picture of how Star Wars developed.
 Films also include 2001: A Space Odyssey, The Dam Busters, The Searchers, and The Hidden Fortress.

-This course will address three streams related to the Disney+ streaming show The Mandalorian:
+This course addresses three streams related to the Disney+ streaming show The Mandalorian:

 - The groundbreaking special effects and production techniques through the Star Wars films from Return of the Jedi (1983) to the prequel trilogy and up to The Mandalorian